vardumper/IbexaAutomaticMigrationsBundle/README.md

 ## Requirements
 * Ibexa DXP >= v5.0
 * Ibexa DXP >= v4.4 (untested)
+* A migrations [bundle](https://packagist.org/packages/mrk-te/ibexa-migration-bundle2) if using Ibexa OSS

 ## Features
 * Automatically create migrations when changes are made in the admin panel